ogcio/building-blocks-sdk/README.md

 When `next build` is run, it performs a static analysis of the code and tries to retrieve the contents of all dependencies, including those imported dynamically.

-IF any peer dependancies defined in the package.json (for example `unleash-client`) are not installed the build will fail.
+IF any peer dependencies defined in the package.json (for example `unleash-client`) are not installed the build will fail.

-To prevent this you can add this webpack configuration to your next configuration, to mark missing peer dependancies as an external package so they won't be included in the bundle.
+To prevent this you can add this webpack configuration to your next configuration, to mark missing peer dependencies as an external package so they won't be included in the bundle.

 ```
 // Example for unleash-client